 How is Dr. Martin Luther King Jr. Day Celebrated?

 The day is usually celebrated in many cities across the nation with speeches given by political and civil rights leaders, marches, and parades.
 It is a Federal holiday, which means all government facilities and many businesses are closed, giving families a three-day weekend.
 Many communities also focus on Dr. Martin Luther King Jr.’s heart for serving and have dubbed this day to be MLK Day of Service.
 It is a day for communities to come together and help each other and their communities.

 When was Dr. Martin Luther King Jr. Assassinated?

 On Thursday, April 4th, 1968, at 6:05 pm, 39-year-old King was in Memphis, TN to march with the striking sanitation workers over the neglect and abuse of its black employees.
 He was staying in room 306 of the Lorraine Motel and was heading out to dinner with a local Memphis minister.
-He stepped out on the balcony and an assassin fired a single rifle shot from at Dr. King, hitting him in the neck.
-An ambulance rushed dr. King to St. Joseph’s Hospital, where he was pronounced dead at 7:05 pm.
+He stepped out on the balcony and an assassin fired a single rifle shot at Dr. King, hitting him in the neck.
+An ambulance rushed Dr. King to St. Joseph’s Hospital, where he was pronounced dead at 7:05 pm.

 We have created a unit study filled with information and details about his life.
 We have also included several learning activities, posters, and a free ebook we created to help children learn more about Dr. King.
-We really delve into his childhood, college days, marriage, civil rights experience, assassination, his legacy and provide lots of facts that you might not know about Dr. Martin Luther King Jr.
+We delve into his childhood, college days, marriage, civil rights experience, assassination, his legacy and provide lots of facts that you might not know about Dr. Martin Luther King Jr.